OHDSI/ETL-LambdaBuilder/docs/OPTUM_PANTHER/Optum_Panther_NLP_Measurement_STEM.md

 ## Reading from OPTUM_EHR.NLP_Measurement

+**Note:** If note_date is more than 1 year before patient birth, omit this data entry.
+Do not put this entry in CDM

 |     Destination Field    |     Source Field    |     Logic    |     Comment    |
 |-|-|-|-|
 | id | autogenerate  | | |